 The wait is warranted—and will pay off in the long run.

 Naturally, weather delays can be trying for anyone waiting for their new pool to be completed.
 Do keep in mind that you and your builder will be on the same page regarding your pool’s completion: Like you, your pool contractor wants to finish as soon as possible!

 A good builder will also want to ensure the integrity of the pool structure—even if that means taking longer.
 Maintaining quality requires not taking risks during construction that could adversely impact the end result!

-For example, you would not want your builder to gamble on your new pool by installing ceramic tile in freezing temperatures; doing so could result in mortar failing to properly bond the tile to the pool wall—eventually causing them to separate.
+Would you want your builder to gamble on your new pool?
+For example, should they install ceramic tile in freezing temperatures if doing so could mean the mortar is failing to properly bond the tile to the pool wall—eventually causing them to separate?

 A pool is a major backyard addition.
 Ultimately, a well-built one will add beauty to your home and give your family years of enjoyment—all making any extra wait well worth it!